williamsantosa/ucsc-cs/README.md

 Languages/Game Engines useful for CSGD students:

-C#/Unity - You will be using this in your capstone.
+C#/Unity - Used in capstone project.
-C++/Unreal Engine - You can learn this
+C++/Unreal Engine - Complicated, powerful engine.
-Godot - You could learn this if you love FOSS.
+Godot - Learn if you love FOSS.
 Javascript - Learn it.
 CMPM courses use this A LOT.
 Also look into P5.js and Twine.
 GLSL/Shader DSL - Good to know, fun to learn.